galaxyxone/openlinks/README.md

 # Your-Links

 ## Create-Personal-Website-on-IPFS
-- Using IPFS public gateway, easily create Linktree link pages via IPFS and eventually upgrade with ENS website- Sorta like Linktree.
-Link your video, article, recipe, tour, store, website, social post .
+- Using IPFS public gateway, easily create personalized web-pages with user defined hyperlinks, photos, and videos.Link your video, website, article, recipe, social post.
+Login to the app, add your links and create your own website link using IPFS.
+Users returned a

+If youre using brave, the website will load using IPFS itself.
+If youre not using brave, then the website loads using the IPFS public gateway.

+- Eventually upgrade with ENS website-

+Does it make sense to use a domain or is it better to use actual CID's hosted on the IFPS gateway?

 Using a CMS that can quickly organize everything into one simple webpage hosted using the IPFS gateway